opendatalab-no/opendatalab-no.github.io/_use/210-find-datasets.md

 ## Where to start looking

-A good starting point to locate datasets are in open data catalogues and portals.
+A good starting point to locate datasets is in open data catalogues and portals.

 In Norway, the following catalogues and portals are good soures:
 - [Norways official catalog for open data from public sector](https://data.norge.no/)